tlamart/100-days-of-code/log.md

 **Today's Progress:** Done week 2 and 3 exercices of CS50x.

-**Thoughts:** I'm banging my head on the last exercice, I cannot figure an _easy_ way to solve it, but I love the struggle !
+**Thoughts:** I'm banging my head on the last exercise, I cannot figure an _easy_ way to solve it, but I love the struggle !

 **Link to work:**

 ### Day 3: January 4, 2025

 **Today's Progress:** Watched lecture from weeks 3 and 4, finished tideman !
-And started week 4 exercices.
+And started week 4 exercises.

 **Thoughts:** Still (re)discovering a lot of stuff !
 I'm enjoying every moments of the journey so far !

 ### Day 4: January 5, 2025

-**Today's Progress:** Still working on week's 4 exercices.
+**Today's Progress:** Still working on week's 4 exercises.

 **Thoughts:** It's getting a little bit redundant ...
-I was hoping of being done with C exercice but It seems that It'll be for tomorrow, or even for in 2 days.
+I was hoping of being done with C exercise but It seems that It'll be for tomorrow, or even for in 2 days.

 ### Day 5: January 6, 2025

-**Today's Progress:** Almost finished all c exercices !
+**Today's Progress:** Almost finished all c exercises !
 I just have one error left to fix in the last one.

 **Thoughts:** Happy with what I've achieved so far, I'm still able to code in C.

 ### Day 5: January 6, 2025 (bis)

-**Today's Progress:** All c exercices done !
+**Today's Progress:** All c exercises done !

 **Thoughts:** Let's get to python tomorrow !

 ### Day 6: January 7, 2025

-**Today's Progress:** 4 python exercices done, one more to go !
+**Today's Progress:** 4 python exercises done, one more to go !

 **Thoughts:** I feel like my code is horrible : changing variable type as if it was a thing...

+### Day 7: January 8, 2025

+**Today's Progress:** Done the last python exercice from yesterday and watch / read more stuff about python

+**Thoughts:** Not that much of a productive day today ...